Last Updated: 19th August 2019

 Spare bike/alarm keys

 Small roll of gafa Tape

 ** Travel size

 Travelling kits are based on personal preferences and will vary due to what type of trips you are going on, overnighting in hotels or camping.
 I've tried camping only to find that it's not really my cup of tea.
 I enjoy a good nights sleep too much.
 So with that in mind, all the items listed above are based on sports touring adventures overnighting in hotels.
 This travelling kit works well for me and my current bike setup.
 My kit was created from scratch out of necessity, and over the years upgraded concentrating on quality products as well as weight and volume reduction.
 Your kit will most probably vary from mine, but if you're new to biking holidays, then the list above can be a great starting point, and you can adjust to fit your needs accordingly.
 Below I detail the products I have gone for and may even provide a link to where they can be purchased.

-You need to have both parts of your original vehicle documentation with you if you have a machine registered before 5-12-2005 as well as your proof of insurance.
+When travelling abroad on a machine registered before 5-12-2005, you will need to take both original parts of your vehicle documentation with you as well as your proof of insurance.

 Motorbike riders are prone to hearing damage caused by wind noise.
 Being subjected to a mere 15 minutes wind noise at motorway speeds is enough to start hearing damage.
 It's alikened to running an angle grinder without ear protection.

 To combat this, we use ear plugs.
 We have used moldex plugs for quite a few years, and can recommend them and can be bought here.
 Normally they cost 35kr for a pair.

 If you want something more serious, then moulded earplugs is the way to go.
 Send your molds to ultimate ear in the UK and they'll make some top notch ear buds.